sandy-sandeep-dev/Python-Based-File-Organizer-Tool/README.md

 ## 📥 Download Dataset

 This project uses a sample dataset containing various file types — including images (.jpg, .png), documents (.pdf, .docx), videos (.mp4), and spreadsheets (.csv).
 Due to GitHub's 100MB file size limit, the full dataset is hosted externally and can be downloaded via the link below.
+The output screen-recorded demonstration video has also been uploaded to Google Drive under the name: Output GKB Labs B_ Python-Based File Organizer Tool.ipynb.

 🔗 [Click here to download the dataset (Google Drive)](https://drive.google.com/drive/folders/1Lo2a0GuvDZiyxFpDP2vO0alGScgOdkKo?usp=sharing)